firefinancialservices/slate/source/index.md

   -D - \
   -d @logindetails.json

-# Grab the Authentication Token from the headers (at)
+# Grab the Authorization Token from the headers (at)

 HTTP/1.1 200 OK
 ...